radarreed/Portfolio/README.md

 # Overview of Projects:
 (click on the blue headings to view.
-If the page doesn't load properly, refresh)
+If the page doesn't load properly, click reload)

 # [Machine learning with python using zillow housing data: XGBoost](https://github.com/radarreed/XGBoost-with-housing-data/blob/main/combinedXGBoost.ipynb)
 * Created scalable preprocessing methods using pipelines in Scikit Learn